Uganda Electricity Generation Company Limited: Operations

 UEGCL is responsible for the operation, maintenance, and improvement of the power stations owned by the Ugandan government.

 In 2002, UEGCL executed a 20-year operational, management, and maintenance concession to Eskom Uganda Limited, a subsidiary of South African energy company Eskom, to cover the two power stations UEGCL owned at the time: Kiira Power Station and Nalubaale Power Station.
 Eskom sells the electricity it generates to the Uganda Electricity Transmission Company Limited (UETCL) as the authorized single buyer.
 UETCL resells the power to Umeme, the energy distributor, which then sells it to the public.

 As of 30 June 2020, UEGCL controlled 563 megawatts of the national installed generation capacity of 1,252 megawatts, accounting for about 45 percent.
-It is expected that when the 600 megawatts Karuma Power Station comes on board in the first half of 2021, UEGCL will control an estimated 1,163 MW out of 1,852 MW, accounting for about 62 percent at that time.
+It is expected that when the 600 megawatts Karuma Power Station comes on board, UEGCL will control an estimated 1,163 MW out of 1,852 MW, accounting for about 62 percent at that time.

 Planned initial public offering

 In January 2015, the UEGCL chairman announced plans to list shares of company stock on the Uganda Securities Exchange in an initial public offering within the following two years.
 The funds raised would be used to develop more electricity generation stations, thus adding to national electricity output.
 At that time, UEGCL owned 380 megawatts of generating capacity, with a goal to increase to 563 megawatts in 2018 and 1,213 megawatts in 2020.

+As of November 2024, UEGCL owned the generation stations listed in the table below: